AyeniAmanda/clusteredData-Warehouse/README.md

 # Clustered Data Warehouse

-The Clustered Data Warehouse REST API for handling foreign exchange deals details and persisting them in a database. this application helps users create, retrieve, and handles foreign exchange information with proper error handling and validations.
+The Clustered Data Warehouse is an application that consists of REST API for handling foreign exchange deals details and persisting them in a database. this application helps users create, retrieve, and handles foreign exchange information with proper error handling and validations.

 # Requirements